A-Hoenig/Project-One/README.md

 ### Wireframes

-Wireframes were created for mobile, tablet and desktop using balsamiq.
+Wireframes were created for mobile, tablet and desktop using Balsamiq.

 ![Home Page](assets/readme-images/mockup-home.png)
 ![About Section](assets/readme-images/mockup-about.png)